OscarAspelin95/bioinformatics_with_rust/src/main/alignment/4_smith_waterman.md

         n = *j;
     }

-    // Fill the right unaligned part.
-    // We do this last because we iterate the alignment backwards. let mut m = m as i32;
+    // Fill the right unaligned part, we do this last because we iterate the alignment backwards. let mut m = m as i32;
     let mut n = n as i32;

-    while m >= 1 || n >= 1 {
+    // We iterate until we have reached the end of both s1 and s2. while m >= 1 || n >= 1 {
         // We are still within s1, so we push the soft masked base. if n >= 1 {